About Portland Digital Corps

 "What can I do with the skills I already have that might actually help someone right now?"

-Portland Digital Corps is one answer.
-It’s not a new org or a big moonshot.
-It’s a lightweight, short-term effort to bring people together and help local orgs make progress on the kinds of digital challenges that often get ignored or postponed.
-The work is real, the needs are real, and we just want to help.
+Portland Digital Corps was one answer.
+It wasn't a new org or a big moonshot.
+It was a lightweight, short-term effort to bring people together and help local orgs make progress on the kinds of digital challenges that often get ignored or postponed.
+The work was real, the needs were real, and we just wanted to help.

-Portland Digital Corps was founded in 2025 by Ron Bronson.
-He organized Design For The Public 24, a civic design conference in Portland last fall, and was formerly Head of Design at 18F, where he spent seven years.
+Portland Digital Corps was founded in March 2025 by Ron Bronson.
+He organized Design For The Public 24, a civic design conference in Portland in fall 2024, and was formerly Head of Design at 18F, where he spent seven years.

 Ron has deep roots in public interest tech and has worked at all levels of government to improve how services are designed and delivered.
 He's built and led teams inside public agencies, advised on digital strategy and infrastructure modernization, and worked with mission-driven orgs across the country.